-THE BULK DEF INDUSTRY CHOICE
+THE BULK DEF CHOICE OF MULTIPLE INDUSTRIES

 Vaporex DEF is made from the highest grade urea from reputable manufacturers.
 Our water comes from a state of the art de-ionizing and reverse osmosis system.
 Vaporex DEF is easily accessible from our facility with the ability to load a tanker up to 5,500 gallons.
 We’re also able to ship bulk DEF straight to your location.
 We have plenty of options to fit your bulk DEF needs!

 NEED MORE OR CUSTOM AMOUNTS OF DEF?
 WE’VE GOT YOU COVERED!

 We’re able to provide our customers with exactly what they need to keep their business running smoothly and at top-level efficiency.
 Speak to a Clear Fuel representative and see how we can help your business today!

 WHY VAPOREX BEATS THE COMPETITION

 We source only the highest -grade urea from reputable manufacturers.
 Our ultra-pure water comes from a state-of-the-art de-ionizing and reverse osmosis system.
 Every batch of Vaporex is tested for a precise ratio of urea/water.

 Our labeling and packaging is some of the best on the market today.
 Our retail point-of-sale at the pumps drives customers into the store for incremental sales.

 Being manufactured in a central location allows for lower logistics costs and therefore lower costs to consumers.
 Our team at Clear Fuel LLC. is committed to keeping a lean position in the marketplace to ensure good value to all stakeholders.

 - Bulk Delivery